 We’ve saved the fastest and most badass snowboard for last.
 As the name implies, the Black Snowboard of Death Snowboard (“BSoD” for those in the know) is built for lighting-fast descents when it’s less about fancy footwork and more about the sheer speed and intensity of the run.
 The stiff flex, directional shape, and well-balanced construction provide near-instant control into quick turns in almost any condition.
 This is not a board for newbies or the faint of heart.

-While you’re at it, gear up for the cold this winter with the best ski and snowboard jackets of 2020.
+While you’re at it, gear up for the cold with the best ski and snowboard jackets of 2020.